 There was a local requirement to provide a safe alternative transport link for cyclists between Marchwood and Totton, and Barker-Mill Estates was pleased to provide the land to make this a reality.
 The 2-kilometre-long cycle path is set well away from heavy-vehicle traffic on Bury Road and is a welcome feature to both the residents of Marchwood and those who travel to work.
 Today, it is one of the most heavily used cycle paths in the New Forest.

-Barker-Mill and Longdown Building has also supported the build of Colbury Scout centre and the scouts hut in Nursling.
+The Barker-Mill Estate also supported the building of Colbury Scout Centre and the scout hut in Nursling.